testing-library/eslint-plugin-testing-library/docs/rules/no-promise-in-fire-event.md

 # Disallow the use of promises passed to a `fireEvent` method (no-promise-in-fire-event)

-The `fireEvent` method expects that a DOM element is passed.
+Methods from `fireEvent` expect to receive a DOM element.
+Passing a promise will end up in an error, so it must be prevented.

 Examples of **incorrect** code for this rule: